 The most painful of his problems was arthritis in both hips that left him confined to a wheelchair at The Neighborhoods by Tiger Place, a skilled nursing facility in Columbia.
 That is where he met his new primary care physician, MU Health Care’s Amitava Dasgupta, MD.

 “The first thing you do with a new patient is get a weight and a height if you can,” said Alicia House, LPN, the nurse who works with Dasgupta.
 “His hips popped so loudly when he tried to stand up, you could hear them all the way back to our work area.
 He was very frail.
 He looked so much older than he really was.”

-Pierce was referred to MU Health Care’s Missouri Orthopaedic Institute, where he was introduced to surgeon Benjamin Hansen, MD.
+Pierce was referred to MU Health Care’s Missouri Orthopaedic Institute.

 The only solution was a double hip replacement.
-Hansen performed surgeries on the left and right hips six months apart in 2016.
+He had surgeries on the left and right hips six months apart in 2016.